kyang5/coursedescriptions/source/courses/comp170.rst

 The course addresses the following questions:

 -  What is an algorithm?
 -  How does one write, debug, run (“execute”), and test an effective computer program?
 -  How does one convert an algorithm into a computer program?
 -  How does one judge a program?
 -  What does “object-oriented” mean?

-Topics include: variables, data types,input/output, loops and repetition, choice, arrays, subprograms,classes/objects, OO principles, and recursion.
+Topics include: variables, data types, input/output, loops and repetition, choice, arrays, subprograms, classes/objects, OO principles, and recursion.

 Course Goals